Mathematical anxiety: Theoretical "solutions"

 New concepts can be taught through play acting, cooperative groups, visual aids, hands on activities or information technology.
-To help with learning statistics, there are many applets found on the Internet that help students learn about many things from probability distributions to linear regression.
-These applets are commonly used in introductory statistics classes, as many students benefit from using them.

 Active learners ask critical questions, such as: Why do we do it this way, and not that way?
 Some teachers may find these questions annoying or difficult to answer, and indeed may have been trained to respond to such questions with hostility and contempt, designed to instill fear.
 Better teachers respond eagerly to these questions, and use them to help the students deepen their understanding by examining alternative methods so the students can choose for themselves which method they prefer.
 This process can result in meaningful class discussions.
 Talking is the way in which students increase their understanding and command of math.
 Teachers can give students insight as to why they learn certain content by asking students questions such as "what purpose is served by solving this problem?" and "why are we being asked to learn this?"

 Reflective journals help students develop metacognitive skills by having them think about their understanding.
 According to Pugalee, writing helps students organize their thinking which helps them better understand mathematics.
 Moreover, writing in mathematics classes helps students problem solve and improve mathematical reasoning.
 When students know how to use mathematical reasoning, they are less anxious about solving problems.

-Children learn best when math is taught in a way that is relevant to their everyday lives.
-Children enjoy experimenting.
+It is thought that children learn best when mathematics is taught in a way that is relevant to their everyday lives.
 To learn mathematics in any depth, students should be engaged in exploring, conjecturing, and thinking, as well as in rote learning of rules and procedures.